mikekeith52/scalecast/README.md

 ### Scaled Forecasting on Many Series
 - [May the Forecasts Be with You](https://towardsdatascience.com/may-the-forecasts-be-with-you-introducing-scalecast-pt-2-692f3f7f0be5)
 - [Notebook](https://scalecast-examples.readthedocs.io/en/latest/misc/multi-series/multi-series.html)

+### Anomaly Detection
+- New in 0.12.0
+- Example coming soon!

 ## See Contributing
 - [Contributing.md](./Contributing.md)